isomerpages/moe-clementipri/_our-curriculum/Mother Tongue/Chinese Language.md

 third_nav_title: Mother Tongue
 ---
 <blockquote>
-<p>Every student is an effective communicator with a love for the Mother
+<p>Vision: Every student is an effective communicator with a love for the
-Tongue language and the associated culture and values.</p>
+Mother Tongue language and the associated culture and values.</p>
 </blockquote>
 <h4>Key Programmes</h4>
 <p></p>